- Excellent quality

 One of the snazzier Snugs finishes

-Snugs custom ear tips are hard to criticse.
+Snugs custom ear tips are hard to criticise.
 They offer quality and workmanship on-par with professional in-ear monitors.
-However, the range of earphones bundles is a little too limited at present.